 The opioid overdose epidemic is devastating families and communities across the United States (US).
-Epidemiological studies from the US Centers for Disease Control and Prevention (CDC) have found that overall life expectancy of Americans has declined, and this decline was largely attributed to drug-related overdose deaths.1-3 Today in the US, overdoses are classified as the leading cause of injury-related death.
-Overall, drug overdose fatalities decreased 4.1% to 67,367 deaths between 2017 and 2018, and 69.5% involved an opioid.4 However, opioid-involved death rates during this period increased in a number of groups (those ages 65 and older, Hispanics, non-Hispanic Blacks) and regions (West, Northeast).
-In the Northeast region, synthetic opioids other than methadone drove the annual increase, with a 17.9%.4
+Epidemiological studies from the US Centers for Disease Control and Prevention (CDC) have found that overall life expectancy of Americans has declined, and this decline was largely attributed to drug-related overdose deaths.
+Today in the US, overdoses are classified as the leading cause of injury-related death.
+Overall, drug overdose fatalities decreased 4.1% to 67,367 deaths between 2017 and 2018, and 69.5% involved an opioid and the rest from cocaine or psychostimulants with abuse potential.
+However, opioid-involved death rates during this period increased in a number of groups (those ages 65 and older, Hispanics, non-Hispanic Blacks) and regions (West, Northeast).
+In the Northeast region, synthetic opioids other than methadone drove the annual increase, at 17.9%.

-The CDC viewed the epidemic of opioid fatalities as having happened in three distinct episodes.5 The first, which began in the 1990s, involved prescription opioids.
+The CDC viewed the epidemic of opioid fatalities as having happened in three distinct episodes.82 The first, which began in the 1990s, involved prescription opioids.
 Beginning in 2010, the second was marked by heroin-involved deaths.
 The current drivers of the epidemic are synthetic opioids such as fentanyl and fentanyl analogues, which are pushing mortality even higher.
-Opioid deaths attributable to synthetic opioids increased by 45.2% from 2016 to 2017.6 Other sources of drug overdose deaths may be emerging: from 2012 to 2018, the age-adjusted death rate involving cocaine more than tripled, and overdose deaths involving psychostimulants (e.g., methamphetamine, amphetamine, and methylphenidate) increased nearly 5-fold over the same period.2
+Opioid deaths attributable to synthetic opioids increased by 45.2% from 2016 to 2017.83 Other sources of drug overdose deaths may be emerging: from 2012 to 2018, the age-adjusted death rate involving cocaine more than tripled, and overdose deaths involving psychostimulants (e.g., methamphetamine, amphetamine, and methylphenidate) increased nearly 5-fold over the same period.2